saltnlight5/myschedule/README.txt

 = TODO =
  * Fixed "Run It Now" to use a non-volatile trigger.
- * Add JMX enabled config sample.
+ * Added JMX enabled config sample.
- * Refactor the SchedulerService lifecycle's methods and match more to Scheduler interface instead.
+ * Refactored the SchedulerService lifecycle's methods and match more to Scheduler interface instead.
  * Enhanced dashboard view with shutdown/initialize actions.
  * Enhanced scheduler settings view with pause/resume/standby/start submenu.
  * Disabled dashboard scheduler name link after shutdown.
  * Fixed bug in SchedulerController#modify-action when schedulerName has changed.
  * Fixed bug in  job/list fail on first startup.
- * Add groovy form action exception msg in the form display.
+ * Added groovy form action exception msg in the form display.
- * Add xml load action exception msg in the form display.
+ * Added xml load action exception msg in the form display.
  * Added listeners page under Settings menu.
- * Add "Calendar" view to Job list.
+ * Added "Calendar" view to Job list.
- * Add calendar to calculation list of next trigger times.
+ * Added calendar to calculation list of next trigger times.

 = About myschedule =
 The myschedule project is a web based Quartz scheduler dashboard application.
 You may use to manage and monitor the scheduler throhgh an easy to use web UI.